cyverse-gis/neon-shiny-browser/README.md

 ## Linux

-We suggest using our CyVerse or Rocker Project Geospatial images in Docker, but if you want to attempt a local installation in linux, you can install the following:
+We suggest using our [CyVerse](https://hub.docker.com/r/cyversevice/rstudio-geospatial] docker image or the original [Rocker Project Geospatial](https://hub.docker.com/r/rocker/geospatial) image, but if you want to attempt a local installation in linux, you can install the following:

 ```
 sudo apt-get update